Negligent Credentialing in Medical Malpractice Cases in Florida

 Do You Need a Medical Malpractice Lawyer?

-If you or a loved one has recently been injured due to the negligence of a Florida medical provider, contact the attorneys at Friedman, Rodman & Frank, P.A.
+If you or a loved one has recently been injured due to the negligence of a Florida medical provider, contact the attorneys at Friedman Rodman Frank & Estrada, P.A.
 Our dedicated Florida medical malpractice lawyers diligently work to pursue full and fair compensation on behalf of our injured clients.
 We handle all types of medical malpractice claims, as well as other Florida personal injury cases, including car accident cases and slip and fall claims.
 To learn more, and to schedule your free consultation today, call 877-448-8585.

 Contact Information